Escaping the Pesticide Trap: Non-Pesticide Management for Agricultural Pests (Andra Pradesh, India)

 • Author: Gerry Marten

-• Outside stimulation and facilitation.
+2. Outside stimulation and facilitation.
+Outsiders can be a source of fresh ideas.
+While action at the local level is essential, a success story typically begins when people or information from outside a community stimulate a shared awareness about a problem and introduce game-changing ideas for how to deal with it.
 Venu Madhav came from a village about 100 kilometers from Punukula, as a worker for a local non-government organization called SECURE (Socio-Economic and Cultural Upliftment in Rural Environment).
 He encouraged the villagers to consult with a woman in another village who had learned how to control pests without chemical pesticides.
-Venu Madhav and the SECURE staff found an “early adopter” in a prominent village elder, Margam Mutthaiah.
-They coached him in Non-Pesticide Management, and two SECURE staff members were posted in Punukula to teach and facilitate further progress.
+Venu Madhav and the SECURE staff found an "early adopter" in a prominent village elder, Margam Mutthaiah.
+They coached him in Non-Pesticide Management, and two SECURE staff members were posted in Punukula to facilitate further progress.
 The Center for Sustainable agriculture in Hyderabad, with assistance from agricultural entomologists at the state university, provided technical support for Punukula and technical training to spread NPM to other villages.

-• Co-adaption between social system and ecosystem.
-Instead of investing scarce cash resources in pesticides, the community invested its more abundant time and labor in Non-Pesticide Management practices, using a locally available tree.
+4. Co-adaption between social system and ecosystem.
+Social system and ecosystem fit together, functioning as a sustainable whole.
+Communities create a "social commons" to fit their "environmental commons."
+Instead of investing scarce cash resources in pesticides, the community invested its more abundant time and labor in Non-Pesticide Management practices, using the locally available neem tree.
 They also ventured into vermicomposting as a superior substitute for chemical fertilizers.
-This not only improved the health of the people, but the entire ecosystem as well.
+They then declared Punukula to be a "pesticide-free village," improving not only the health of the people, but the entire ecosystem as well.

-• “Letting nature do the work.”
+5. "Letting nature do the work."
+EcoTipping Points give nature the opportunity to marshal its self-organizing powers to set restoration in motion.
 Neem is a local, fast-growing tree that produces a multitude of natural pesticides.
 Placing neem cakes in the soil improves not just pest control, but nitrogen content as well.
 Nearly a dozen other complementary natural methods were also used to trap and/or kill pests and to lure insect-eating birds to the cotton fields.
 The return of birds and other pest predators to the fields made pest control increasingly easy; eventually fewer neem applications and less labor were required.

-• Rapid results.
-In a single cropping season, “early adopter” Margam Mutthaiah showed Non-Pesticide results good enough to convince 20 other farmers to try it.
+6. Rapid results.
+Quick "payback" helps to mobilize community commitment.
+In a single cropping season, "early adopter" Margam Mutthaiah showed Non-Pesticide results good enough to convince 20 other farmers to try it.
 Their harvest proved to be just as good as those still using pesticides—at much less cost.
 Punukula quickly became a model for neighboring communities and eventually for the entire state.

-• Overcoming social obstacles.
+8. Overcoming social obstacles.
+The larger socio-economic system can present numerous obstacles to success on a local scale.
 Agrochemical dealers who promised to purchase the cotton harvests punished Non-Pesticide Management users by paying less for their crops, but the village farmers formed a marketing cooperative that found fairer prices elsewhere.
 They overcame their debt problem by banding together so pesticide providers were not able to bully them with demands for immediate repayments.
 Also, they were able to persuade the state government to encourage Non-Pesticide Management, over the objections of pesticide companies and dealers.

-• Social and ecological diversity.
+9. Social and ecological diversity.
+Diversity provides more choices, and therefore more opportunities for good choices.
 Farmers at Punukula received a diversity of technical assistance which, when added to their own creativity, led to a diversity of Non-Pesticide Management techniques and the most effective strategy for controlling crop pests.
 Eventually natural biodiversity was restored to the landscape, providing natural control by bird and insect predators of crop pests.

-• Social and ecological memory.
+10. Social and ecological memory.
+Learning from the past adds to the diversity of choices, including choices that proved sustainable by withstanding the "test of time."
 For centuries Indians have used neem to protect stored grains from insects and produce soaps, skin lotions, and other health products.
-Non-Pesticide Management also took advantage of the ecological memory that resided in birds and other pest predators, whose populations recovered once toxic pesticides declined in the environment.
+Moreover, Nature contains an evolutionary "memory" of its ecological design for sustainability.
+Non-Pesticide Management took advantage of the ecological memory that resided in birds and other pest predators, whose populations recovered once toxic pesticides declined in the environment.

-• Building resilience.
+11. Building resilience.
+"Resilience" is the ability to continue functioning in the face of sometimes severe external disturbances.
+The key is adaptability.
 Pesticide abstinence brought back natural control of pests.
 This reduced costs for agricultural inputs as well as hospital bills and the indentured servitude of children, which allowed families to reduce their debts and establish more financial resilience.
 People were able to expand their acreage of crop production, pursue more education, and engage in more entrepreneurial and community projects.
 Teaching Non-Pesticide Management in schools made it an established part of the village culture.
-All of these advances, along with the confidence engendered by success, increased community solidarity, a stronger social support (mutual help) system, and getting indentured children back to school, made Punukula’s villagers better able to withstand many types of challenges.
+All of these advances, along with the confidence engendered by success, increased community solidarity, a stronger social support (mutual help) system, and getting indentured children back to school, made Punukula's villagers better able to withstand many types of challenges.

 Feedback Analysis – Escaping the Pesticide Trap